 Preparation is key

 Along with that, you’ll want to always make sure you have healing items of some kind.
 Whether that be a medkit, shield potion, or any of the consumables — try not to leave your inventory void of any healing items.
-Unless you absolutely get the drop on someone, you’ll likely at least take a little bit of damage after a firefight, so keeping your character stocked up on healing items will ensure that you’re as prepared as possible for the next battle.
+Unless you absolutely get the drop on someone, you’ll likely at least take a little bit of damage during a firefight, so keeping your character stocked up on healing items will ensure that you’re as prepared as possible for the next battle.
 And when you do need to heal, make sure you do it in an area that is clear from gunfire from other opponents.

 Your goal should be to get max shields and health, along with healing items, and powerful weapons so you can be as prepared as possible.

 Let’s start by giving you tips on how to win Fortnite with the players who like to run in guns blazing.
 If you are an aggressive type, it isn’t impossible to win, but it is a little harder to accomplish, at least at first.

 The biggest problem with playing aggressively is that it’s easy to lose sight of what’s around you while focusing on your singular objective of looting and eliminating as many enemies as possible.
 While you sprint around the map, we recommend hopping every few seconds to keep those pesky snipers on their toes.
 Make sure to get yourself some solid headphones with good surround sound support.
 You will want to hear every effect from footsteps to bullets and know which direction they are coming from.

 Speaking of direction, you always be aware of the storm’s position.
 It’s easy to get swept up by the storm if you aren’t paying attention.
 In terms of your route, there are pros and cons to staying in the center of the circle versus sticking to the outskirts.